Know Your UC Lingo

 Lindner Hall v.
 Lindner Center: There are two Lindner facilities.
 Carl H. Lindner Hall, usually shortened to Lindner Hall, houses the College of Business.
 The Richard E. Lindner Center is the athletics center and the home of the University Health Services' health clinic on the west campus.

-Lucy: A bearcat (also known as a binturong) from the Cincinnati Zoo and a member of the UC cheerleading squad.
-Lucy makes frequent appearances at UC sporting events, and she smells like hot popcorn.
-Learn more about Lucy and student discounts for the zoo at here.
+Lucille: A bearcat (also known as a binturong) from the Cincinnati Zoo and a member of the UC cheerleading squad.
+Lucille makes frequent appearances at UC sporting events, and she smells like hot popcorn.
+Learn more about Lucille and student discounts for the zoo at here.

 M-Number: Your student ID number.